Products

 • PRODUCT CHANGE — Changes to Crimping on Select Nozzles

-PRODUCT CHANGE — Changes to Crimping on Select Nozzles August 4, 2020 Effective immediately, you may notice a slight change to the crimp area of some Tregaskiss® nozzles.
+August 4, 2020 Effective immediately, you may notice a slight change to the crimp area of some Tregaskiss® nozzles.
 Within our manufacturing process, we have begun to transition from six-jaw to eight-jaw crimpers.
-Rest assured that the durability and performance of Tregaskiss nozzles will remain the … Read more
+Rest assured that the durability and performance of Tregaskiss nozzles will remain the same.
+The only difference you will notice is a […]

 • NEW PRODUCT – Tregaskiss Nozzles for AccuLock R Consumables

-NEW PRODUCT — Tregaskiss Nozzles for AccuLock R Consumables April 3, 2020 Tregaskiss is proud to announce the addition of two new nozzles to the AccuLock™ R consumables offering.
-Only slightly larger than 1/2″ bore nozzles, these 5/8″ bore nozzles offer almost the same weld access while still providing the clearance needed for reliable gas … Read more
+April 3, 2020 Tregaskiss is proud to announce the addition of two new nozzles to the AccuLock™ R consumables offering.
+Only slightly larger than 1/2″ bore nozzles, these 5/8″ bore nozzles offer almost the same weld access while still providing the clearance needed for reliable gas flow and reaming to the gas holes.
+Part Numbers […]

 • PACKAGING CHANGE – Changes to Tregaskiss and Bernard Nozzle Bag Packaging

-PACKAGING CHANGE – Changes to Tregaskiss and Bernard Nozzle Bag Packaging February 14, 2020 Tregaskiss® and Bernard® branded nozzles are currently packaged in a variety of bag sizes and styles.
-We will begin standardizing on a single size and style bag for all Tregaskiss and Bernard nozzles over the coming months as a running change … Read more
+February 14, 2020 Tregaskiss® and Bernard® branded nozzles are currently packaged in a variety of bag sizes and styles.
+We will begin standardizing on a single size and style bag for all Tregaskiss and Bernard nozzles over the coming months as a running change that takes place as existing inventory is depleted.
+Current Bag Sizes […]

 • NEW PRODUCT – AccuLock R Consumables

-NEW PRODUCT – AccuLock R Consumables October 23, 2019 Tregaskiss is pleased to announce the launch of new AccuLock™ R consumables, a system designed to maximize throughput and efficiency with minimal risk and effort.
+October 23, 2019 Tregaskiss is pleased to announce the launch of new AccuLock™ R consumables, a system designed to maximize throughput and efficiency with minimal risk and effort.
 AccuLock contact tips last longer and are virtually impossible to cross-thread.
-The long contact tip tail concentrically aligns the tip within … Read more
+The long contact tip tail concentrically aligns the tip within the diffuser prior to thread engagement, […]

 • PRODUCT CHANGE – AccuLock S Power Pins for Miller Equipment

-PRODUCT CHANGE – New AccuLock S Power Pins for Miller Equipment August 20, 2019 Effective immediately, a new, enhanced AccuLock™ S power pin is now available for Miller® equipment.
+August 20, 2019 Effective immediately, a new, enhanced AccuLock™ S power pin is now available for Miller® equipment.
 This new power pin is designed specifically for use with the new Bernard® AccuLock S consumable system to optimize performance.
-Affected Part Numbers 2200137 Has been … Read more
+CONVENTIONAL (Shown Left) Miller® Power Pin Design If your power pin has a large ID, please contact […]

 • NEW PRODUCT – Conversion Diffusers for TOUGH LOCK Contact Tips